rascol/Raspberry-Pi-PPS-Client/README.md

 ## Locate the Kernel Source

-First determine the Linux kernel version on your RPi with `uname -r` from a terminal.
+First determine the Linux kernel version by running `uname -r` from a terminal on your RPi.

-Then from a browser go to, for example, https://github.com/raspberrypi/linux/commits/rpi-4.4.y (the second number must agree with your Linux version).
+Then from a browser go to, for example, https://github.com/raspberrypi/linux/commits/rpi-4.4.y (the second number must agree with your Linux kernel version).
 Scroll down the page and click on the Linux commit entry (`Linux 4.4.21` in this example).
 That will take you to the latest commit page.
 Click on the `Browse files` tab on the right side.
 That will take you to the source page you need in the build steps below.

 The third number, `y`, in the Linux version identifies bugfix updates.
-If that number in the page you found above is later than the version on your RPi then before you use the downloaded kernel you will need to update your kernel to the latest bugfix update.
+If that number in the page you found above is later than the version on your RPi then before you use the downloaded kernel you will need to update your kernel to that bugfix update.
 Bugfix updates are unlikely to adversely affect the operation of software already on your RPi.
-But if you later run into a problem, the kernel you replace has been saved so you can always revert to it.
+But if you later run into a problem, the kernel you replaced has been saved on your RPi so you can always revert to it.

 To update your RPi kernel you will need to use the `rpi-update` utility.
 If necessary install it with `sudo apt-get install rpi-update`.

-Then update to the latest bugfix for your kernel version with (replace `X` with the number from your kernel)
+Then update to the latest bugfix for your kernel version with (replace `X` with the corresponding number from your kernel)
 ```
 $ sudo BRANCH=rpi-4.X.y rpi-update
 ```